ga63kot/hardware/modules/system_diagnosis/doc/specification.md

   </tr>
 </table>

 The General Purpose Registers can be selected with the 32 bit vector.
 Each bit indicates the selection of one register.
-If bit 'n' is set to 1 then Rn gets selected.
+If bit 'n' is set to logic one the register Rn gets selected.
-With the six bits for the stack arguments the number of word lines can be selected.
+With the six bits for the stack arguments the number of word lines can be chosen.

 # Trace Packets

 The trace packets were sent over the Debug NoC to the host.
-The sequence starts with a common header:
+The sequence starts with a common header and ends with the tail:

  Type     | Content       						      | Remark
  -------  | -------							      | ------